smithlabcode/falco/README.md

 [zlib](https://zlib.net) is required to read gzip compressed FASTQ files.
-It is usually installed by default in most UNIX computers and is part of the htslib setup, but it can also be installed with apt or brew.
-If not available, fastq.gz files will be considered unrecognized file formats.
+It is usually installed by default in most UNIX computers and is part of the htslib setup, but it can also be installed with standard package managers like apt, brew or conda.

 On Ubuntu, zlib C++ libraries can be installed with `apt`:
 ```